← All workflows

 • Discovery Record

-Depositions, interrogatory answers, requests for admission, and document production materials that form the evidentiary basis for the motion
+Deposition transcripts, interrogatory answers, requests for admission responses, and document production exhibits that support the motion

 .pdf, .docx